Govt agencies, Bestlink blamed for Tanay tragedy

 Poe, the chairman of the Senate Committee on Services, added that the accident can be blamed primarily on the “system” that makes it hard to determine how old buses really are because of “cheating” in registering the vehicles.

-Land Transportation Franchising and Regulatory Board Chairman Martin Delgra also on Tuesday said the Panda bus involved in the incident in Tanay, Rizal, was already 29 years old.
+Land Transportation Franchising and Regulatory Board Chairman Martin Delgra said the Panda bus involved in the incident in Tanay, Rizal, was already 29 years old.

 Delgra added that the bus was registered in 2004 and manufactured in 1988.

-Land Transportation Office (LTO) chief Ed Galvante said their agency’s licensing examinationa are not updated but that they are “in the process of amending them.”
+Land Transportation Office (LTO) chief Ed Galvante said their agency’s licensing examinations are not updated but that they are “in the process of amending them.”

 Galvante added that the LTO needs P100 million to improve their inspection systems.